Today's Articles

 On this date's Registry, we celebrate the founding of Mary Holmes College in 1892.
 It was one of over 100 historically Black Colleges and Universities (HBCUs) in America.

-Originally named the Mary Holmes Seminary, it was the creation of the Board of Missions for Freedmen of the Presbyterian Church (USA).
+Originally named the Mary Holmes Seminary, it was created by the Board of Missions for Freedmen of the Presbyterian Church (USA).
 Located in Jackson, Mississippi, the school was dedicated to the Christian education of "Colored" girls, largely in the domestic arts.
 When fire destroyed the original school, it was rebuilt in West Point, Mississippi, where it is still located and where, despite two more destructive fires, it continues to seek to educate youth for worthy, purposeful lives.

 Conceived and initiated through the efforts of the Reverend Mead Holmes and his daughter, Miss Mary Holmes, the school was named for Mrs. Mary Holmes, wife and mother.
 She had long been a tireless and devoted missionary for the Freedmen’s Mission.
 In 1932, the school became coeducational and also added the college department, with the primary purpose of training elementary teachers.
 At this time, private schools like Mary Holmes were the main sources for Black teachers in the South, and the preparation of Mary Holmes graduates had them in great demand.